-- The Designated Safeguarding Lead (DSL) is Mrs Helen Langford who will take lead responsibility for the whole school including EYFS and is a member of the Senior Leadership Team. - The Deputy Designated Safeguarding Lead is Mrs Helen Wallis (Head of Prep) who will deputise for the leadership aspects of the DSL role when she is unavailable. - The Safeguarding Team consists of Mrs Helen Langford, Mrs Helen Wallis, Dr Tracy Johnson, Mrs Carol Bartle, Mrs Diane White and Mr Jarrod Dixon.
-All are trained to an equal standard and able to act as deputy DSLs in managing safeguarding concerns. - The Head is Dr Tracy Johnson. - The Safeguarding Governor with child protection responsibility is Mrs Geraldine Brennan. - The Chair of Governors is Mr Stuart Watson.
+- The Designated Safeguarding Leads (DSLs) are Dr Tracy Johnson and Mrs Helen Wallis who will take lead responsibility for the whole school including EYFS and who are members of the Senior Leadership Team. - The Deputy Designated Safeguarding Lead is Mr Ralph Widdop who will deputise for the leadership aspects of the DSL role when they are unavailable. - The Safeguarding Team consists of Dr Tracy Johnson, Mrs Helen Wallis, Mrs Carol Bartle, Mrs Diane White, Mr Ralph Widdop and Ms Jane Olbison.
+All are trained to an equal standard and are able to act as deputy DSLs in managing safeguarding concerns. - The Head is Dr Tracy Johnson. - The Safeguarding Governor with child protection responsibility is Miss Nicola Stephenson. - The Chair of Governors is Mr Stuart Watson.